Colorful Words and d-Tverberg Complexes: Background

 There are arbitrarily large point sequences in $\R^d$ whose minimal Tverberg partitions are exactly the $d$-colorful partitions.
 One example is a collection of points on the moment curve, chosen so that their coordinates increase heavily (see \cite[page 4]{por} for a discussion).
 Another example, provided by work of Bukh, Loh, and Nivasch \cite[Section 4]{bukh_loh_nivasch}, is the diagonal of the stretched grid.

 A further important fact, established by P\'or \cite[Theorem 1.7]{por}, is that for every positive integer~$m$, any sufficiently large point sequence in strong general position in $\R^d$ contains a subsequence of length $m$ whose minimal Tverberg partitions are exactly the colorful ones.
-Strong general position means, informally, that affine hulls of subsets of the point set intersect generically.
-We give a formal definition below.
+Strong general position means, informally, that affine hulls of subsets of the point set intersect generically (see Definition~\ref{def:sgp}).

 We wish to apply P\'or's result to point sequences that are only in general position.
-Lemma \ref{lem:general-position} below will allow this, though what is meant by ``sufficiently large" must be scaled up appropriately.
+To do this, it suffices to argue that for every $n$, any sufficiently large general position set must contain a subset of $n$ points in strong general position.
+The natural approach to proving this is to build up a strong general position subset of a general position set in an iterative, greedy way.
+However, one can become ``stuck" when taking this approach: Doignon and Valette~\cite{doignon-valette} showed that in dimension $d = 5$ there exists a finite set in strong general position that is maximal.
+The following section will circumvent this subtlety.